-Functional Self Assessments and Area Manager Controls Assurance Statements
+4.1 Functional Self Assessments and Area Manager Controls Assurance Statements

-- 4.1 These were examined to ensure that all documents had been completed in full and to identify any issues of significance.
-It was noted that all Area Managers have identified some future plans for improvement to their governance and control arrangements.
-The future plans for improvement were summarised and issues highlighted to identify any which were significant in terms of the Authority's overall governance and control environment. - 4.2 One major action which has affected the Authority's performance is the implementation of the new command and control system which is being closely monitored utilising the Authority's project and contract management protocols. - 4.3 In addition, a large proportion of the future plans for improvement related to tasks which are already ongoing, which are focused on delivery or which have already been included in existing service plans.
-Actions of this type are contained within our IRMP or Level 3 plans and as such have not been considered significant to the overall governance and control environment.
+- 4.1.1 These were examined to ensure that all documents had been completed in full and to identify any issues of significance.
+It was noted that all Department Heads have identified some future plans for improvement to their governance and control arrangements.
+The future plans for improvement were summarised and issues highlighted to identify any which were significant in terms of the Authority's overall governance and control environment. - 4.1.2 A large proportion of the future plans for improvement related to tasks which are already ongoing, which are focused on delivery or which have already been included in existing service plans.
+Actions of this type are contained within our IRMP, Improvement Plan or Level 3 Plans and as such have not been considered significant to the overall governance and control environment.

-4.4 Newly identified actions resulting directly from the annual governance review, which have corporate significance, have been included in the Local Code of Corporate Governance as actions to be addressed.
+4.1.3 Newly identified actions resulting directly from the annual governance review, which have corporate significance, have been included in the Corporate Governance Action Plan (Appendix C).

-Annual Internal Audit
+4.2 Annual Internal Audit

-- 4.5 The Group considered the Internal Audit Annual Report 2012/2013, presented to the Governance Committee in June 2013, along with individual Internal Audits carried out during 2013/14.
-It was noted that using the cumulative knowledge and experience of the systems and controls in place, including the results of previous audit work and the work undertaken within 2012/2013, it is considered that overall throughout the Authority there continues to be an adequate internal control environment.
+- 4.2.1 The Group considered the interim Internal Audit Annual Report 2014/15, to be presented to the Governance Committee in June 2015.
+It was noted that using the cumulative knowledge and experience of the systems and controls in place, including the results of previous audit work and the work undertaken within 2014/15, it is considered that overall throughout the Authority there is substantial assurance provided regarding the internal control environment.

-- 4.6 Reviews of the following areas were carried out and were considered satisfactory and substantial assurance is given:
+- 4.2.2 Reviews of the following areas were carried out and assurance provided regarding the following.
+In each case the level of assurance was Substantial:

-- Fire safety inspections.

-- Partnership arrangements.
+- Project Management Arrangements

+- Achievement of Efficiencies

+- Transaction Testing Purchasing

-- Payroll and accounts payable transaction testing.
+- Transaction Testing Payroll

-- Management of purchasing cards.
+- Attendance Management Arrangements

+- Building Maintenance

-- Management of local financial systems.
+- Contract Management Arrangements

+- Disaster Recovery (this audit was carried out by PWC using their own methodology, and the overall finding was Low Risk)

+- 4.2.3 Any improvement actions arising from internal audits of moderate risk or above are included in the organisation wide improvement plan and monitored directly by SMT.
+Other improvement actions are included in the department level three plans (annual plans) of specific teams.